-The main function of Resource Discovery is to provide links for the resources hosted by the server, complemented by attributes about those resources and perhaps additional link relations.
+The main function of Resource Discovery is to return links to the resources hosted by a server, complemented by attributes about those resources and additional link relations.
 In CoRE this collection of links and attributes is itself a resource (as opposed to HTTP headers delivered with a specific resource).

 [RFC6690] specifies a link format for use in CoRE Resource Discovery by extending the HTTP Link Header Format [RFC8288] to describe these link descriptions.
-The CoRE Link Format is carried as a payload and is assigned an Internet media type.
-CoRE Resource Discovery is accomplished by sending a GET request to the well-known URI "/.wellknown/core", which is defined as a default entry-point for requesting the collection of links about resources hosted by a server.
+The CoRE Link Format is carried as a payload and is serialized according to one of several Internet media types.
+CoRE Resource Discovery is accomplished by sending a GET request to the well-known URI "/.well- known/core", which is defined as a default entry-point for requesting the collection of links to resources hosted by a server.

 Resource Discovery can be performed either via unicast or multicast.
 When a server's IP address is already known, either a priori or resolved via the Domain Name System (DNS) [RFC1034][RFC1035], unicast discovery is performed in order to locate a URI for the resource of interest.
-This is performed using a GET to /.well-known/core on the server, which returns a payload in the CoRE Link Format.
+This is performed using a GET to /.well-known/core on the server, which returns the links.
 A client would then match the appropriate Resource Type, Interface Description, and possible Content-Type [RFC2045] for its application.
 These attributes may also be included in the query string in order to filter the number of links returned in a response.